Chad Walter: 2020–2023: GMS Racing and Our Motorsports

 Walter returned to crew chiefing in 2020, leaving DGR-Crosley to join GMS Racing to work on their new No. 26 truck, driven by Ankrum after he also left DGR.
 In 2021, GMS switched Walter and their No. 24 crew chief Charles Denike, with Walter becoming the crew chief of the No. 24, now driven by Raphaël Lessard, and Denike becoming the crew chief for the No. 26 of Ankrum.

-He left GMS to be the crew chief for Our Motorsports' new No. 27 car in the Xfinity Series in 2022, driven by Jeb Burton.
+Walter left GMS to be the crew chief for Our Motorsports' new No. 27 car in the Xfinity Series in 2022, driven by Jeb Burton.

 Walter returned to GMS Racing in 2023 to be the crew chief for Rajah Caruth in the No. 24 truck.

 2024–present: Spire Motorsports

 GMS closed down after the 2023 season and Caruth and Walter moved to Spire Motorsports in 2024 to drive and crew chief the team's new No. 71 truck, respectively.
 They won their first race together at Las Vegas in March.
 In 2025, Spire moved Walter from Caruth's No. 71 truck to their No. 77 truck, driven by rookie Andrés Pérez de Lara, the defending ARCA Menards Series champion.
 He replaced Jason Trinchere as crew chief of the No. 77 truck, who left to crew chief for Haas Factory Team on their No. 41 car driven by Sam Mayer in the Xfinity Series.
+Corey LaJoie would later finish the year in the No. 77 truck after Pérez de Lara left for Niece Motorsports.

+Walter returned as the crew chief of the No. 77 truck in 2026.